BJP's Suvendu seeks legal action against Mamata for 'interfering' in ED's job, party hits out at CM | Law-Order

 The BJP Bengal unit based its statement on information officially put out by the ED.

 ''According to the ED, the searches are evidence-based and are being carried out in connection with the illegal coal smuggling case...
-As per the agency, the premises being covered are linked to the generation of illegal cash, hawala transactions, and other proceeds of crime arising from the said case.
+As per the agency, the premises being covered are linked to the generation of illegal cash, hawala transactions, and other proceeds of crime arising from the said case,'' the statement said.

+The ED has further clarified that no office of a political party has been searched as part of this action, it said.

 The party stated that law enforcement agencies must be allowed to function independently, professionally, and without political interference.